gamehunt/CustomNPCs/README.md

 Known Issues:

- - Navigation is really stupid.
-Botz can't go in servers, they dont know about any stairs
+ ~~- Navigation is really stupid.
+Botz can't go in servers, they dont know about any stairs~~
+ - Well, I've made little better with manual mappings.
+Now bad room is HCZ_Armory.
+Next task: Learn them how to use lifts

 Todo: